 The Ocho comes on the 2018+ F-Si hardtail and Scapel full-suspension XC bikes.
 It is also available aftermarket.
 There is an alloy version ($1,000, 1,735 grams) that uses a forged aluminum upper, and a top-of-the-line carbon version ($1,500, 1,446 grams) that costs more but weighs nearly 300 grams less.
 It comes in 55mm offset for 29” models and 50mm for 27.5” models, which Cannondale says suits the slacker head angles of modern XC bikes.

 For 2021, Cannondale announced the Lefty Ocho Carbon 120mm (1,550 grams), a longer travel version of the original Ocho with a thicker, stiffer stanchion.
 It’s designed to compete with light 120mm trail forks like the Fox 34 Step-Cast and RockShox SID.

 Gravel cycling is a relatively new genre and gravel bikes are still evolving.
 When Cannondale’s revolutionary Slate gravel bike was released in 2015, suspension forks weren’t available for drop bar gravel bikes.
 Cannondale saw an opportunity to use the stiff and lightweight Lefty design in this new application.

-The two greatest performance benefits of the Lefty design are greater rigidity and reduced stiction.
-As explained above, the tube shapes and upside-down design contribute to the greater overall stiffness.
+The tube shapes and upside-down design contribute to the greater overall stiffness.
 Needle bearings reduce stiction compared to bushings and eliminate bushing bind when bending and twisting forces are applied to the fork.